-When intubating, we all know to check the depth of the endotracheal tube.
+When intubating, we all know to check the depth of the endotracheal tube (ETT).
 Most people believe this is just to ensure that the tube is not too deep and therefore causing a mainstem intubaton: intubating just one bronchus and therefore only one lung.
-However, there are significant risks with having the tube too shallow as well.
+However, there are significant risks with having the tube too shallow, placing the endotracheal cuff too high, and above the cords.

 In addition to ensuring that the tube is not too deep, also make sure that the cuff is not too high, and that it’s below the cricoid ring.
 Having the cuff above the cords happened to me just the other day and even I was fooled for a few minutes into thinking that I had a cuff leak.

-I had all of the classic signs of a cuff above the cords:
+I had all of the classic signs of an ETT cuff above the cords:

 - There was a persistent leak despite the fact that I keep adding air to the cuff balloon.